DaveSeidel/music-tools/csound-cvtools/README.md

 # Csound CV Tools

 Convenience functions for use with DC-coupled audio interfaces, such as the Expert Sleepers ES-8, to generate control signals for modular synths (or other such hardware).
+The ES-8 is the only hardware I've tested and use this code on.

-On the ES-8, we have the ability to send DC voltages that range from -10V to 10V (20V peak to peak).
-From the Csound perspective, these correspond to output values of -1 to 1 (or, more safely, -0.99999 to 0.99999).
-A Csound output unit of 0.1 corresponds to 1V.
+The ES-8 can send DC voltages that range from -10V to 10V (20V peak to peak).
+From the Csound perspective, these correspond to output values of -1 to 1.
+A Csound output unit of 0.1 corresponds to 1V; thus, 0.5 equals 5V, etc.

-However, for typical non-pitch CV usage, it's more useful to stay with the range -5V to 5V (bipolar) or 0V to 5V (unipolar).
+For typical non-pitch CV usage, it's usually best to stay within the range -5V to 5V (bipolar) or 0V to 5V (unipolar), because most modular hardware is designed to those specs.
+(Moogerfoogers use 0-5V; some pedals accept 0-3V).
 These ranges correspond to Csound outputs of -0.5 to 0.5, or 0 to 0.5.
-Pitch voltages may cover a wider ranger, depending on the device(s) to which you intend to send the pitch.
+Pitch voltages can cover a wider ranger, depending on the device(s) to which you intend to send the pitch.

 The demo program (`cvt-demo.csd`), when used to produce a sound file, will show the shapes of the emitted signals when viewed in an audio editor such as Audacity.